lloydchang/client-side-canary-deployment/README.md

  In this approach, the traffic shaping decision (which version a user receives) happens mostly in the user's browser:

- - **No server infrastructure required**: No need for load balancers, proxies, or service meshes
+ - **No server infrastructure required**: No need for load balancers, service meshes, or global accelerators
  - **Works with static hosting**: Compatible with GitHub Pages, Netlify, Vercel, or any static hosting
  - **JavaScript-based assignment**: Uses browser's sessionStorage (not server-side sessions) and JavaScript for user assignment
  - **Analytics-driven**: Collects metrics to evaluate canary performance vs. stable version